minhnt02/My-Phishing-Case-AbBank/README.md

 &emsp;&emsp;2.Encrypt data.bin with the PowerShell script commented in the provided loader.cs (using XOR encryption).
 &emsp;&emsp;3.This results in a new payload → xor_data.bin.
 &emsp;&emsp;4.Compile loader.cs with xor_data.bin as a resource using the following command:```csc /out:loader.exe /resource:xor_data.bin loader.cs```
 So, what’s special about this loader?
 The answer is—nothing at all.
 It’s just the usual P/Invoke tricks and the classic XOR encryption.However, the test results were quite successful.
-It ran smoothly against Windows Defender, and the VirusTotal scan results were decent.(Not recommended to use VirusTotal unless you’ve completely lost faith in yourself.)
+It ran smoothly against Windows Defender, and the VirusTotal scan results were decent(not recommended to use VirusTotal unless you’ve completely lost faith in yourself):
 <p align="center">
   <img src="https://github.com/user-attachments/assets/e13582ba-28e4-4f37-8c3f-392c8f4b89fe">
 </p>